GoogleCloudPlatform/php-docs-samples/iap/README.md

     Available commands:
-      request    Make a request to an IAP-protected resource using a service account. validate   Make a request to an IAP-protected resource using a service account and then validate the JWT.
+      request    Make a request to an IAP-protected resource using a service account. validate   Validates the JWT in the X-Goog-Iap-Jwt-Assertion header of an IAP-protected resource.

 ### Run Request